Have a Plan For Your Money!

 - Put three to six months of expenses into savings as a full emergency fund.

 - Invest 15% of your household income into Roth IRAS and pretax retirement plans.
 (You may not think this is important now but this is one of the greatest financial tools of investement.
 Many have ended up being a millionaire simply because they started an IRA when they were young.
 (If you Saved 100.00 a month, every month, at the average return of 12 percent, from age 25 to 65, you’d retire with more than 1.1 million!
+Also, precious metal IRAs are designed to help you with gold investments, palladium, silver, and other valuable metals for retirement.
+The key is to start early so you can take advantage of compound interest.
 The key is to start early so you can take advantage of compound interest.

 - Begin college funding for your kids.
 (This is optional but if you want your kids to get a good education without student loan debt, this will be a great gift to them.
 Look up an ESA account, 529 plan.)